Educational Visits Policy 2024.docx

 • Report to the Visit Leader any concerns they may have concerning student behaviour or well-being during the visit.

 Greater levels of responsibility will normally be assigned to the Visit Leader and a higher standard of care is expected of them.
-They should have understanding of Roselyn House School and The RHISE Service Emergency Planning and Procedures Policy.
+They should have understanding of Roselyn House School Emergency Planning and Procedures Policy.

 When planning supervision, they should take into account: